batect/batect.dev/docs/reference/config/containers.md

 - `container`: path to mount the local file or directory at inside the container.
 Required.

 - `options`: standard Docker mount options (such as `ro` for read-only).
 Optional.

-Using `options: cached` may improve performance when running on macOS and Windows hosts - see [this page](../../how-to/performance.md#io-performance) for further explanation.

 #### Caches